BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Solar Observation with a Radio Telescope:

 I never had much interest in the radio universe.
-I was, and still am, a visual observer!
-However, on a number of occasions, as a devotee of science in general, and astronomy in particular, I have been to the Jodrell Bank Radio Telescope Visitor Centre and used the visitor controlled 3m radio dish that used to be sited just outside the visitor centre main hall.
-I don't think it is there today.
+I was and still am, a visual observer!
+However, on a number of occasions, as a devotee of science in general, and astronomy in particular, I have been to the Jodrell Bank Radio Telescope Visitor Centre and used the visitor controlled 7m radio dish that used to be sited just outside the visitor centre main hall.
+I don't think it is still there today.

-Observing the Sun using a Radio Telescope: One of the days between Boxing Day 1978 and New Year's Day 1979 my dad took me, and two of my science mad friends, Jeremy Glass and Mick Leonard, to Jodrell Bank (More of these two duffers later!)
+Observing the Sun using a Radio Telescope: One of the days between Boxing Day 1978 and New Year's Day 1979 my dad took me, and two of my science mad friends, Jeremy Glass and Mick Leonard, to the Jodrell Bank visitor centre.
+(More of these two duffers later!)
 At the time we lived in the famous seaside town of Blackpool.
 Jodrell Bank is only about a ninety minute drive from Blackpool, but it's far enough to go in winter.
-As it happens it was a reasonable day, but could have been horrible weather wise!
-The sun was poking through when we left at ten-ish and cleared later, allowing us to make our solar observation, just before we came home.
+As it happens it was a reasonable day but could have been horrible, weather wise!
+The sun was poking through when we arrived at ten thirty-ish and cleared later, allowing us to make our solar observation, at about 14:30, just before we came home.

 Picture: Jeremy Glass, ready to go!
 Standing outside the back of the Carlton Hotel, Blackpool (See Mercury section).

-We spent an entertaining day looking at the radio telescopes and learning all about them.
+We spent an entertaining five or so hours, looking at the radio telescopes and learning all about them.
 There were lots of interesting scientific exhibits and interactive things to do for three science mad guys and dad.
-There was a table orrery (a mechanical model of the Solar System) about 1.5m in diameter that fascinated me and several seventeenth and eighteenth century brass telescopes of various kinds in the museum.
-I bought some projection slides of one of the Moon landings to remind me of the day.
+There was a table Orrery (a mechanical model of the Solar System) about 1.5m in diameter that fascinated me, and several seventeenth and eighteenth century brass telescopes of various kinds in the museum.
+I bought some astronomy subject projection slides to remind me of the day.
 There were also many displays and models with historical information about the Jodrell Bank observatory.
 All brilliant stuff, and Well worth a trip!

 I used the joystick to move the dish left/right and up/down, until the shadow of the protruding central aerial was in the center of the dish, indicating that the telescope was pointing directly at the Sun's disc.

-Picture: The 7m telescope avaiable for public recordning of solar activity in radio wave frequencies.
-As you can see from the shadow of the aerial, in this pic it needs
+Picture: The 7m telescope available for public observation and recording of solar activity in radio wave frequencies.
+As you can see from the shadow of the aerial in

 The alignment was quite a 'hit and miss affair' as the scope moved in a series of small jolts!
 When we were happy that the scope was pointing directly at the Sun,